NFA106 – 14.00 Hours

 Currently there are no scheduled classes for this course.
 However, in some cases a course can be scheduled to meet your organization’s specific needs.
 For more information about this course or to schedule a class, please contact Emergency Services Training Institute at (866) 878-8900 or [email protected] to get the latest schedule.

-In this course, students are introduced to the adaptive leadership model and how the model relates to being in an authority role and exercising leadership.
+In this course, participants are introduced to the adaptive leadership model and how the model relates to being in an authority role and exercising leadership.
 They will examine the sources of power and the limits of one’s authority.
-Students will also focus on defining difficult conversations and recognizing when they should occur, analyzing the elements of a difficult conversation to appropriately plan for its conduct, and examining how their own personal feelings and traits play a role in a difficult conversation.
-Additionally, students will examine several tools for conducting difficult conversations, including the Ladder of Inference tool, the Left-Hand Column tool, and the Balancing Inquiry and Advocacy tool.
-Finally, students will focus on conducting a difficult conversation.
+Participants will also focus on defining difficult conversations and recognizing when they should occur, analyzing the elements of a difficult conversation to appropriately plan for its conduct, and examining how their own personal feelings and traits play a role in a difficult conversation.
+Additionally, participants will examine several tools for conducting difficult conversations, including the Ladder of Inference tool, the Left-Hand Column tool, and the Balancing Inquiry and Advocacy tool.
+Finally, participants will focus on conducting a difficult conversation.
 They will learn several leadership skills that are useful in conducting a difficult conversation, and go over the five steps for conducting a difficult conversation.
-By the end of the course, students will have developed a plan for conducting a difficult conversation in their lifetime.The purpose of this “Executive Skills Series: Exercising Leadership Through Difficult Conversations” (ESS: ELTDC) course is to provide knowledge and skills in having difficult conversations in order to exercise leadership when addressing adaptive challenges.
+By the end of the course, participants will have developed a plan for conducting a difficult conversation in their lifetime.The purpose of this “Executive Skills Series: Exercising Leadership Through Difficult Conversations” (ESS: ELTDC) course is to provide knowledge and skills in having difficult conversations in order to exercise leadership when addressing adaptive challenges.

 There are no prerequisites for this course.

 - a photo identification on the first day of class.
 See the Participant Handbook for approved forms of identification and additional guidelines.